davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 A consensus algorithm is a protocol for keeping a network of computers in sync, resolving conflicts along the way as needed.

 In real life, we talk about ‘reaching consensus’ when there are multiple points of view that conflict with one another; we say consensus has been reached once the conflict has been resolved and everyone has accepted the resolution.
 At that point everybody is in sync, and old disagreements are not to be reopened.
+Everyone can now move forward.

 Similarly, networks of servers need to reach consensus when there are multiple conflicting updates happening at the same time.
 A consensus algorithm resolves the conflict, makes the outcome available to all servers, and prevents the conflict from ever arising again in the future.
-This allows code using the consensus algorithm to treat decisions made by the consensus algorithm as final, and provides a way for all servers to eventually find out about the outcome at their own pace.
+Code using the consensus algorithm can safely treat decisions made by the consensus algorithm as final, and act on them.
+The algorithm also provides a way for every server to eventually find out about the outcome at its own pace.

 ## Why Does Consensus Matter?